 If you were to continue straight at the marker, you would go to the South River Overlook, which is not where you parked your car.
 At least as far as I know.

-At the 5.0-mile mark, turn right onto the South River Falls Trail.
+At the 5.0-mile mark, turn right onto the blue-blazed trail.
 From here, you’re just a few steps away from the picnic grounds and parking area.
 Also, restrooms.

 From the parking area, my hiking time to one of the most popular waterfalls at Shenandoah National Park was 2 hours, 15 minutes.